 Behind the Remote Work Trend: Finding Remote Jobs in Portland and Seattle

 Whether you’ve dreamed of having the freedom to work from your kitchen table or you’ve always wanted to start your day in a coworking space, there’s good news.
-Remote work is on the rise, continuing to become the norm for modern professionals with more than 43 percent of U.S. workers already working remotely to some degree.
+Remote work is on the rise, continuing to become the norm for modern professionals, with about a third (35%) of U.S. workers with jobs that can be done remotely working from home all of the time.
 The Pacific Northwest has become a prime spot for job seekers to pursue remote job opportunities in a variety of fields and industries.
-If you’re looking for a career where you can work remotely for a company based in Seattle or Portland, get started by examining the history of remote work in our region, determining how to identify remote jobs, and exploring a few local employers who are hiring now.
+If you’re looking for a career where you can work remotely for a company based in Seattle or Portland, get started by examining the history of remote work in our region, determining how to identify remote jobs, and exploring a few local employers with remote options.

 Why is remote work trending?

-In the Pacific Northwest, 7.7 percent of Portland area residents and 6.3 percent of Seattle area residents work from home.
-That makes Portland No. 4 and Seattle No. 14 for the largest population of home workers in major metro areas, according to census data.
-Remote jobs are popular in Portland and Seattle for a number of reasons.
+In the Pacific Northwest, 23.3 percent of Portland area residents and 25.4 percent of Seattle area residents work from home.
+According to census data, Seattle is No. 5 and Portland No. 10 for metro areas with the greatest share of remote workers.
+Remote jobs are popular in Portland and Seattle for several reasons.
 Along with their large numbers of self-employed residents, the cities are home to robust creative and technology industries.
 And as one regional economist says, you can’t rule out the Pacific Northwest lifestyle appeal.

 Why PNW employers want remote workers